 It’s a focal length that lives attached to my cameras most of the time and is the one with I produce the most material.
 If you are stuck trying to decide what lens to buy, maybe because you want to start shooting film, I can’t recommend the 50mm enough!

-Now that I’we told you the reasons for my appreciation of this lens, I invite you to visit my Instagram profile, to see some of my photos and my YouTube channel for videos about the topic of analog photography; will see each other in the next article!
+Now that I’we told you the reasons for my appreciation of this lens, I invite you to visit my Instagram profile, to see some of my photos; the Shop if you want to buy some prints and my YouTube channel for videos about the topic of analog photography; will see each other in the next article!